mikeholler/pyty/README.markdown

 $ sudo ln -s /path/to/pyty.py /bin/link-name
 ```

-Depending on your system, add the `link-name` to the list of programs executed on startup
+Depending on your system, add the `link-name` to the list of programs executed on startup.

 You're good to go!